andybega/rap-ensemble-forecasting/README.md

 Getting the code and data
 -----

-The easiest way to get the replication code is to download a zip.
-Alternatively, you can clone the repository through the Github GUI client.
+The easiest way to get the replication code is to [download a zip](https://github.com/andybega/rap-ensemble-forecasting/archive/master.zip).
+Alternatively, you can clone the repository through the Github GUI client ([OS X](https://mac.github.com/), [Windows](https://windows.github.com/)).

 The data, including several intermediate results, are available on dataverse: [http://dx.doi.org/10.7910/DVN/27452](http://dx.doi.org/10.7910/DVN/27452).